Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:background} we provide backgrounds of Bucket Brigade qRAM and quantum fabrication defects and motivate our research.
-In Section~\ref{sec:overall architecture} we explain our proposed architecture and present the redundant repair algorithm.
-Section~\ref{sec:Circuit model implementation} describes our circuit model implementation.
-The experimental setup and analysis of performance evaluation are given in Section~\ref{sec:performance evaluation}.
-In Section~\ref{sec:related_works} we discuss related works and conclude our work in Section~\ref{sec:conclusion}.
+In Sect.
+"Background and Motivation", we provide backgrounds of Bucket Brigade qRAM and quantum fabrication defects and motivate our research.
+In Sect.
+"Built-in Self Repair for qRAM", we explain our proposed architecture and present the redundant repair scheme.
+Sect.
+"Circuit-Model Implementation" describes our circuit model implementation.
+The experimental setup and analysis of performance evaluation are given in Sect.
+"Performance Evaluation".
+In Sect.
+"Related Works", we review prior related works, and in Sect.
+"Discussion", we provide a comparative discussion of our proposed method with related work addressing manufacturing defects in qRAM.
+Finally, we conclude our work in Sect.
+"Conclusion".